-Heralded by top nutritionists, health experts and even popular among health-conscious celebrities, matcha is not your typical green tea.
+Heralded by top nutritionists, researchers and health-conscious celebrities alike, matcha is not your typical green tea.
 This high-grade, finely ground, concentrated green tea has been traditionally used in Japanese tea ceremonies for hundreds of years.

-As a fat-burner and even a cancer-fighter, matcha leaves other teas in its dust.
-Numerous studies have shown that naturally occurring chemical compounds in matcha are anti-carcinogenic by inducing cancer cell death and inhibiting cancer cell growth.
-Matcha is also rich in antioxidants, has free radical-scavenging activity and encourages your body’s natural detoxification systems.
-(1) What more could you ask for?
+As a fat-burner and cancer-fighter, matcha leaves other teas in its dust.
+In fact, numerous studies have shown that certain chemical compounds in matcha may help induce cancer cell death, neutralize harmful free radicals and enhance your body’s natural detoxification systems.

 1. May Help Prevent Cancer

-Research has shown that green tea consumption can reduce the risk of cancer.
-Some of the specific cancers where risk reduction has been scientifically demonstrated include:
+Research has shown that green tea consumption could potentially reduce the risk of cancer.
+Some of the specific cancers that matcha has been shown to benefit include:

-- Bladder cancer: A study of 882 women showed that the risk of urinary bladder cancer was significantly reduced in women who consumed matcha.
-(2)
+- Bladder cancer: A study of 882 women showed that the risk of bladder cancer was significantly reduced in women who consumed matcha.

 - Colon and rectal cancers: A study of 69,710 Chinese women aged 40 to 70 years old found that green tea drinkers had a 57 percent lower risk of colorectal cancer.
-An inverse association with regular tea drinking was also observed for rectal cancers.
-(4)
+An inverse association with regular tea drinking was also observed for rectal cancer.

 2. Promotes Weight Loss